Family Counseling: Does My Family Need Therapy?

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

-Often, healthy family dynamics can be essential to the health of the individuals within the unit, and structural family therapy can be an effective way to address and improve any dysfunctional patterns that may be present.
-They may work toward common goals and enjoy leisure time together.
-However, being a part of a family may come with challenges for some.
+Often, healthy family dynamics can be essentialto the health of the individuals within the family unit, and structural family therapy and family counselingcan be an effective way to address and improve any dysfunctional patterns that may be present in the family.
+A family may work toward common goals and enjoy leisure time together, but being a part of a family may come with challenges for some.
 Individual concerns could meld together and cause family dysfunction.
-In these cases, families might wonder, “Do we need family therapy?” and consider mental health service interventions.
+In these cases, families might wonder, “Do we need family counseling?” and consider mental health service interventions.
 In general, family therapy is a type of therapy centered around the relational dynamics of members of a family.
-Knowing when you might benefit from family therapy, the overall benefits of family counseling and how to find a therapist for your family could be valuable.
+Knowing when you might benefit from family counseling, the overall benefits of family counseling, and how to find a therapist for your family could be valuable.

 Families that have struggled to develop healthy behaviors and communication patterns may experience conflict in the face of adversity.
-Additionally, families who have previously had healthy dynamics may struggle if life stress or loss such as divorce or death of a family member occurs.
-If you see any of the following concerns within your family, you may benefit from family therapy.
+Additionally, families who have previously had healthy dynamics may struggle if life stress or loss, such as divorce or the death of a family member, occurs.
+If you see any of the following concerns within your family, you may benefit from family counseling.

 Children's behavioral problems